$136 billion in sales in 2016.

 And if you look around the internet, companies across the globe and different industries offer an affiliate marketing programme in order to grow their revenue and stay ahead of the competition.

-Be it Kaspersky that offers cyber security for private people and small businesses, LiveChat that offers customer support and live chat solutions on your website, Ontraport that offers marketing automation or Thrive Themes that offers a suite of products to optimize your website for conversions.
+Be it Kaspersky that offers cyber security for private people and small businesses, LiveChat that offers customer support and live chat solutions on your website, Ontraport that offers marketing automation or Shopify which is an ecommerce platform for entrepreneurs that allows you to sell anything online.

 It is not only for "online" businesses (which company today is not an online business?).
 In transportation you have Uber, in fashion you have ASOS, in travel companies like booking.com and Agoda and in China companies like Alibaba while in India you have Flipkart.